PNguyen-Tech/Cybersecurity/README.md

 * **Step-by-Step Patching Guides:** Documentation on how to mitigate specific CVEs.
 * **Architecture Adjustments:** Explanations for editing the networks to implement Zero Trust principles or network segmentation.

+### 3. 📑 ISO 27001

+Documentation of ISO 27001 control implementation within Microsoft Azure.

-### 3. 📜 Famous Cybersecurity Reports & Case Studies
+### 4. 📜 Famous Cybersecurity Reports & Case Studies

-To understand the current threat landscape, we must study the past.
-This folder contains my personal analyses and summaries of landmark cybersecurity breaches and industry reports.
+To understand the current threat landscape, this folder contains analyses and summaries of famous cybersecurity breaches and industry reports.
+PUrpose is to study them, understand what happened, and what could be done to prevent the attack.

 * **Incident Post-Mortems:** Deep dives into famous breaches.
 * **Threat Actor Tactics:** Breakdowns of how advanced persistent threats (APTs) mapped to the MITRE ATT&CK framework during these historical events.
 * **Lessons Learned:** Strategic takeaways on how modern security frameworks (like NIST or CMMC) could have prevented these disasters.

-### 4. 📑 ISO 27001

-Documentation of ISO 27001 control implementation within Microsoft Azure.

 ---